-With the holidays coming up (we’ll talk about staying calm during them on another day), I’m wanting to bring this private, quiet moment with me through the coming months.
+With the warmer months full of more trips and social activities creeping in, I’m wanting to bring this private, quiet moment with me through the coming months.
 So I’ve gotten to thinking – what are the best ways to create lasting joy, rather than a random spot of happiness?
 What are those ways that we can truthfully feel our happiest moments for a longer period of time?

 I wrote about some of my recent findings on Instagram here, but I’ve decided to explore the topic further.

 In short, happiness is what happens to us.
 It is based on external factors, such as your pay grade or acceptance from others.

 But, joy is a choice.
 Joy is not impacted by one wrong turn or a series of negative events.
 It is the internal peace that holds us together and reminds that everything will be okay, no matter how crazy it feels in the moment.